 The feeding ritual also involves table-setting, lots of chatting, even doing the dishes.
 You get the point?
 We do everything pomalo.
 Remember this word for slow because it’s also a Croatian state of mind.

 Croatian food at home

 Foodie writers rave about the alleged home cooking revolution that we should all get in on.
 They say that cooking is not only healthy but fun.
 They sprinkle their talk with a few spices, as in cooking boosts creativity, even sex appeal.

 This is all fine for a country which learns how to cook from Jamie Oliver.

-But I doubt my mother aimed at charging her creativity when she’d cook us lunch at 5 am before going to work.
+But I doubt my mother aimed at charging her creativity when she cooked us lunch at 5 am before going to work.
 Making sure we ate healthy was neither sexy nor revolutionary.
 But she did it anyway, and she did it every day.

-We often had dishes you can eat with a spoon like cušpajz – a stew with seasonal vegetables.
+We often had what is considered traditional Croatian food.
+These are the dishes you can eat with a spoon like cušpajz – a stew with seasonal vegetables.
 The foodie buzzword for it is ‘back to basics’ or ‘clean cooking’.
 If only we knew how trendy we were while gobbling those kale or leek stews.

 We still don’t realize that our simple na žlicu (eat with spoon) dishes are the latest foodie fad.
 Starting with souping which is the new juicing.
 (We have soup all the time, even when it’s boiling hot outside).
 And on to 2016 as the international year of pulses.
-(Bean stew is our staple dish).
+(Grah, i.e. bean stew is our staple dish).

 Croatian farmers’ markets